 Address at least one of the following questions: Why did you select this entry for your portfolio?
 What does it demonstrate about your learning?
 What insights did you have about the teaching/learning process?
-(Note: Do not include a description of the activity since you have done that for the closure sheets.)
+(Note: Do not include a description of the activity)